 Introduction of Concrete Mixer

-Concrete is one of the main and widely used building materials in construction.
+Concrete is one of the main and widely used building materials in construction, and the concrete mixer function is crucial in this process.
 Concrete is prepared by mixing cement, aggregates, and water.

 Traditionally concrete is prepared by manually mixing cement, aggregates, and water with the help of construction tools.
 But the concrete which is made by manual mixing does not give desired strength because it is impossible to mix complete concrete properly.

 Manual mixing of the concrete consumes a lot of time and does not give the desired strength to the concrete.
 That’s why nowadays concrete mixers are used for preparing concrete on site.

 There are various types of concrete mixers are available in the market as per the requirement and conditions of the construction site.

 In this article, we will discuss the What is Concrete Mixer and the Types of Concrete Mixer which are used in the manufacturing of concrete on site.

 Concrete Mixer mix all ingredients of concrete properly.
 For mixing of the various ingredients of the concrete, the manufacturer used the various types of concrete mixers.
 The selection of the particular type of concrete mixer depends upon the quantity of concrete required and cost of the project.

 - Concrete Construction Tools for Construction Sites